1. Defining Localization versus Internationalization versus Globalization

 GILT provides a framework for how to expand internationally.
 Companies that understand the GILT concept already have the steps set out for them that they need to follow for successful global expansion.
 Understanding the differences between localization versus internationalization versus globalization enables them to move through these steps smoothly and cost-effectively.

 4. We Can Help

 CEOs and entrepreneurs are experts at their businesses.
 They understand how to make a good product or provide a specific service.
-However, they aren't experts in developing a globalization strategy and processes or in the internationalization or localization of their products, services, and marketing, and other customer-facing materials.
+However, they aren't experts in developing a globalization strategy and processes or in the internationalization or localization of their products, services, marketing, and other customer-facing materials.
 Successfully designing a product or service so that it can be localized later requires expert advice.
 Localization also requires the services of an expert who is intimately familiar with the culture of the specific country and the language as it is spoken there.

 Andovar is a one-stop solution for all your translation needs.
 We have six offices all over the world so that you can reach us 24 hours a day, 365 days a year.
 We also have more than 5,000 translators who live in countries all over the world.
 These translators are the tops in their field -- only about 5 percent of those translators who take the qualification tests to work for us meet our high standards.
-The successful applicants are expert linguists and also experts in what is required to make your products, services, and marketing materials relevant in their cultures.
+The successful applicants are expert linguists and experts in what is required to make your products, services, and marketing materials relevant to their cultures.

 We have helped many companies take their products and services across borders and have expertise in various areas, including:

 - Subtitling and captions

 - e-Commerce automation

 We build our teams with specialists rather than generalists, so you get the most expertise.
 We can provide turnkey solutions for multi-component media projects as well.